-Hydrogen sulfide and ammonia will be monitored twice daily at two of the monitoring stations.
-Portable handheld monitoring devices will be employed to take short term measurements twice daily at two monitoring locations, to be strategically selected and varied based on where primary remedial activities are taking place.
+Hydrogen sulfide and ammonia will be monitored at least once daily at all monitoring stations utilizing portable hand-held monitoring devices to take short term measurements.
 Hydrogen sulfide will be measured using a Jerome J605 (Arizona Instruments) H2S detector.
 The Jerome J605 is capable of achieving detection limits of 3.0 ppb.
-TRC will use a ATO-SKY2000 handheld ammonia gas detector to monitor for ambient ammonia concentrations on a periodic basis.
+TRC will use an ATO-SKY2000 handheld ammonia gas detector to monitor for ambient ammonia concentrations on a periodic basis.
 The ATO-SKY2000 is capable of achieving detection limits of 10 ppb.
-All periodic measurements of H2S and NH3 will be completed twice daily at one location adjacent to active remediation activities and twice daily at one location adjacent to the staging area.
-These data will be downloaded and archived daily utilizing a direct USB connection to the base station computer in the on-site trailer.
+Additionally, H2S measurements will be collected and odor surveys will be conducted in the vicinity of active work areas on a daily basis.
+This will consist of taking H2S measurements and odor surveys at 3-4 locations (stations) in the immediate vicinity of a daily work area along the canal.
+The same 3-4 stations locations will be downloaded and archived daily utilizing a direct USB connection to the base station computer in the on-site trailer.
 TRC will note any trends in observed concentrations to determine if site activities could be contributing to any fluctuations in daily readings.
 Results of periodic monitoring will be documented in field logs/forms.